imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | ----------------------------------------------------- | ---------------------------------------------------- | -------- | ------------ |
 | [AdGuard](https://github.com/AdguardTeam/AdGuardHome) | [GitHub](https://github.com/AdguardTeam/AdGuardHome) | privacy  | Pi-Hole      |

-I have been using the uBlock origin in browser for a long time.
-But it only secure block the ads in my browser.
-I want solution that block the Ads over my network.
-AdGuard is a free and open-source privacy blocker that blocks ads, trackers and malware.
-There is many options to filter the ads, trackers and malware:
+I have been using uBlock Origin in the browser for a long time, but it only securely blocks ads in my browser.
+I wanted a solution that blocks ads over my entire network.
+AdGuard is a free and open-source privacy blocker that blocks ads, trackers, and malware.
+There are many options to filter ads, trackers, and malware:

 - DNS Blocklist :- Below is Blocklist which i am using:
   - AdGuard DNS filter :- https://adguardteam.github.io/HostlistsRegistry/assets/filter_1.txt